itsmoonrack/flexmojos-m2e-connector/README.md

     Call this target platform Flash Builder 4.x, and make sure it is the only platform activated.

     When you launch the plug-in in run or debug mode, it will create an Eclipse Application in your Run/Debug Configuration.
 Open it and navigates to the Plug-ins tab, in the *Launch with:* drop-down, choose plugin-ins selected bellow only.
-Un-thick **Workspace** check-box, and make sure all plug-ins under **Target Platform** are thick.
+Make sure all plug-ins under **Target Platform** are thick, and check that m2e plugins under **Workspace** are un-thick, this can cause compatibility problems.